joshbegley/nyt-latest/previous.md

 `Recent experience staging major events puts many of the key infrastructure pieces in place for 2026 World Cup host Atlanta.`\
 https://nytimes.com/athletic/6302777/2025/04/23/atlanta-2026-world-cup-host-usa-preparation-fifa/

-**Guler scores as Madrid close gap on Barca, but Alaba, Camavinga doubts for Clasico**\
+**Guler scores as Real close gap on Barca, but Alaba, Camavinga serious doubts for Clasico**\
 `Madrid are now four points behind leaders Barca, who they face in the Copa del Rey final on Saturday.`\
 https://nytimes.com/athletic/6302423/2025/04/23/real-madrid-barcelona-la-liga/